 Official Bio

-Susan Zinn (LPCC, LMHC, NCC) is The Heart Therapist™.
-A Board Certified National Clinical Counselor, behavioral researcher, certified trauma and eating disorder specialist, and founder of Westside Counseling Center, Susan helps people heal from trauma and transform their lives through a practice centered on accessing the intelligence of their hearts.
+Susan Zinn (LPCC, LMHC, NCC), The Heart Therapist™, is a licensed psychotherapist, national clinical counselor, behavioral researcher, and certified trauma and eating disorder specialist.
+As the founder of Westside Counseling Center, Susan helps people heal from trauma and transform their lives through a practice centered on evidence-based psychotherapy, nervous system regulation, and accessing the intelligence of the heart.

 Susan received her Master of Arts in Mental Health and Wellness Counseling from New York University.
-Her graduate research was at the forefront of groundbreaking science in wellness, exploring what drives us toward post-traumatic growth, and she is pursuing a doctorate in macro social changes and leadership from the University of Southern California.
-As a mental health advocate, Susan volunteered as an emergency room sexual assault advocate at St. Vincent's Hospital in New York City, trained in women's health at Planned Parenthood, and supported economically disadvantaged individuals to develop crucial life skills at Venice Family Clinic in Los Angeles.
-Susan has always been a champion of teens in foster care and currently volunteers with the Casa Therapy Program.
+Her graduate research focused on what drives us toward post-traumatic growth, and she is pursuing a doctorate at the University of Southern California.
+As a mental health advocate, Susan volunteered as an emergency room sexual assault advocate at St. Vincent's Hospital in New York City, trained in women's health at Planned Parenthood, championed teens in foster care as a volunteer therapist with the Casa Therapy Program, and supported economically disadvantaged individuals to develop crucial life skills at the Venice Family Clinic in Los Angeles.

-As an integral part of the health and wellness community for two decades, Susan has partnered with the Los Angeles County Department of Mental Health, HBO, MTV, Nike, Viacom, the Government of South Africa, and contributed to socially conscious initiatives like Reject All Tobacco and a Partnership for Healthier Mississippi.
-Susan's work is timely and beneficial to anyone curious about today's health and wellness trends.
-She has been an invited speaker at a number of conferences and regularly speaks to academic, healthcare, government, and business audiences providing her robust experience and evidence-based science.
-Susan resides in Los Angeles, California, and her most important job is being a mom to her teenagers and two dogs.
+As part of the health and wellness community for two decades, Susan serves on the executive board of UCLA's Friends of Semel Institute and the Los Angeles council for Syracuse University.
+She has partnered with the Los Angeles County Department of Mental Health and contributed to socially conscious initiatives, including Reject All Tobacco and the Partnership for Healthier Mississippi.
+Her work helps audiences understand how stress physiology shapes behavior, and how evidence-based tools can support sustainable resilience and change.
+She has been an invited speaker at a number of conferences and speaks to academic, healthcare, government, and business audiences, providing robust experience and evidence-based science.
+Susan resides in Los Angeles, and her most important job is being a mom to her teeneagers an wo dogs.

 My personal story